ethercrab-rs/ethercrab/SPECNOTES.md

 - We need to know the entire tree structure to compute propagation delays correctly
   - `SlaveGroupContainer` needs a way to get/establish/whatever slave relationships.

+ETG1000.4 Table 61 mentions DC user P1 to DC user P12 - these are defined in ETG1000.6 Table 27

 ## Topology

 Helpful webinar: